Using JS Objects and Methods

 • Primitive values are simply values stored to variables without creating new objects.

-• You weren’t aware, but for all of the types of variables we have created so far, there was a way for us to declare those variables as objects.
+• For all of the types of variables we have created so far, there was a way for us to declare those variables as objects.

-• If we were to have declared the variables as objects, they would be of the reference type instead of primitive.
+• If we declare variables as objects, they would be of the reference type instead of primitive.

 • For example, lets simply declare a new variable that stores a string of text: